exaco/laravel-octane-dockerfile/README.md

 - `ENTRYPOINT` Bash script in `entrypoint.sh`
 - Set OS timezone using the `--build-arg` option along with the build command

+## Utilities
+Also, some useful Bash functions and aliases are added in `utilities.sh` that maybe help.

 ## Contributing

 Thank you for considering contributing!
 If you find an issue, or have a better way to do something, feel free to open an issue, or a PR.